Porcelain veneer alternatives.

 2) Orthodontic treatment.

 Orthodontic treatment can provide a wonderful alternative to veneers.
-Especially in light of the fact that there are so many new ways to have it (many of which are much less noticeable than traditional metal braces).
+Especially in light of the fact that there are so many ways to have it (many of which are much less noticeable and more convenient than traditional metal braces).

 Bonding can provide an alternative to porcelain veneers in two ways.

 With this technique, dental composite (white filling material) is used to mask individual cosmetic imperfections like chips, divots and stains.